najahpokkiri/geospatial-analysis-utils/README.md

 # Scripts from my geospatial work

-This repository contains a collection of scripts that I wrote for geospatial tasks at different organisations.
+This repository contains a collection of scripts and notebooks that I wrote for geospatial analyses at different organisations.
 These scripts cover various aspects of climate change research, data analysis, and geospatial processing.